-The Mandarin Museum building in Walter Jones Historical Park was opened in 2004, and since then we have collected many historical objects, photographs, documents and pieces of Mandarin art.
-We want to show the community more of what we have, but we have, in fact, outgrown our space.
+The Mandarin Museum building in Walter Jones Historical Park was opened in 2004, and since, we have collected many historical objects, photographs, documents, and pieces of Mandarin art in order to fulfill our mission to share the stories of the community’s history, culture, and natural resources.

-In 2019-21, MMHS received a Facilities Grant for museum expansion from the State of Florida, Department of State, Division of Cultural Affairs, and the Florida Council on Arts and Culture, which enables us to undertake the expansion project.
-We are very grateful to the Division of Cultural Affairs for offering and managing grants like this that allow even small organizations like ours to benefit.
-We had hoped to start building in March or April, 2020, but The COVID 19 pandemic has caused much delay.
-Now we are expecting to start building in February, 2021.
+In 2019-21, MMHS received a Facilities Grant for museum expansion from the State of Florida, Department of State, Division of Cultural Affairs, and the Florida Council on Arts and Culture, which enabled us to undertake the expansion project.
+We are very grateful to the Division of Cultural Affairs for offering and managing grants like this that allow small organizations like ours to benefit.
+The construction and renovation are nearly complete!
+We can’t wait to welcome guests into our new permanent exhibits opening Summer 2023.

-・If you would like to talk with us about a major personal or business gift or a fundraising idea, please give us a call at 904-268-0784 or send an email to mandarinmuseum@bellsouth.net.
-A Board member will be happy to meet with you.
+If you would like to talk with us about a major personal or business gift or a fundraising idea, please give us a call at 904-268-0784 or send an email to director@mandarinmuseum.org.
+Our Executive Director, Brittany Cohill, or a Board member will be happy to meet with you.

-・If you would like to make a designated donation of any size, please select the “Donate” button at the bottom right of this page, or send a check to MMHS, PO Box 23601, Jacksonville, FL 32241.
+If you would like to make a donation of any size, please select the “Donate” button at the bottom right of this page, or send a check to MMHS, PO Box 23601, Jacksonville, FL 32241.

 All donations are tax deductible.
 Thank you for your support of our mission.